yugabyte/yugabyte-db/docs/content/preview/admin/yb-admin.md

 * *comma_separated_list_of_producer_bootstrap_ids*: Comma-separated list of source universe bootstrap identifiers (`bootstrap_id`).
 Obtain these with [bootstrap_cdc_producer](#bootstrap-cdc-producer-comma-separated-list-of-table-ids), using a comma-separated list of source universe table IDs.

 {{< warning title="Important" >}}
-Enter the bootstrap_ids in the same order as their corresponding table_ids.
+Enter the source universe bootstrap_ids in the same order as their corresponding table_ids.
 {{< /warning >}}

 {{< note title="Tip" >}}